 Out at the Movies in Winston-Salem is overall the best film festival that Rosemary and I have attended in the 20 plus years we have been doing LGBT films.
 Rex Welton is a wonderful organizer, his staff is stellar, we never wanted for anything while we were there.
 Wish I had a film there every year.

-Jury awards for narrative and documentary features, narrative and documentary shorts and best performances in a leading role and a supporting role.
+Jury awards for narrative and documentary features, narrative and documentary shorts, best screenplay and best performances in a leading and a supporting role.

-Audience awards for best narrative feature, best documentary feature and best short.
+Audience awards for best narrative feature, best documentary feature, best narrative short and best documentary short.